Spotlight on Our Alumni: Caide Wooten ’15

-Recently, the University Honors and Scholars Program interviewed several of its alumni and have been featuring them on the department’s social media accounts.
+Recently, the University Honors and Scholars Programs interviewed several alumni and have been featuring them on their social media accounts.

 Dr. Caide Wooten ’15 is a graduate of the University Scholars Program and currently works as an associate veterinarian at Pruyn Veterinary Hospital in Missoula, Montana.
 Though his days are never the same, he spends most of his time seeing to the medical and surgical needs of cats, dogs, birds, small mammals (rats, guinea pigs, chinchillas, rabbits, etc.), reptiles and the occasional amphibian.
 Wooten’s favorite part about his current job is working with a motivated team to bring the best medical care they can to their patients.
 He added, “Puppy kisses aren’t bad, either.”